xonq/tutorials/repeatmodeler.md

 # RepeatModeler *de novo* repeat library generation

 ## NOTE
-- This installation uses the Dfam database.
-Further modification is necessary to use RepBase.

 If you are using OSC and have access to PAS1046, you should be able to repeat mask out of the box.

 <br />